 “Blame it all on over hunting and extensive loss of habitat,”

-Rajan Chaudhary, our guide adds, sipping on the home made rice wine his lovely wife did bring us.
+Rajan Chaudhary, our friend adds, sipping on the home made rice wine (Roksi) his kind wife did bring us.

 Also in India the organization of what is now Kaziranga National Park, which became a reserve in 1905 for the last ten to twenty Indian rhinos in Assam, and was found to be home to seventy per cent of the global species population in May 2007.
-Conservation of the Indian Rhinoceros was supported further in 1910 when the government officially outlawed rhino hunting, although poaching remained a constant threat to recovering populations.
+In 1910 the government officially outlawed rhino hunting, although poaching remained a constant threat to recovering populations.

 Rivaling the price of gold on the black market, rhino horn is still at the center of a bloody poaching battle.